metwork-framework/mfserv/docs/360-mfserv_debug_plugin.md

 Nginx writes logs information in the access log regarding each request made by a client.

-By default, these access logs are enaable.
+By default, these access logs are enabled.
 But you can prevent Nginx Access Log from being written by setting `logging` parameter in the  `[nginx]` section of the `~/config/config.ini` file of the module:

 ```cfg
 # If logging=0, do not log anything in nginx_access.log